Afrotech-Fest/afrotech-fest.github.io/content/sections/youth-programme.md

 <h2>YOUTH PROGRAMME</h2>

-<p>Our youth track empowers young black techies to travel in many lanes.
-Young people </p>
+<p>Our youth track allows young black techies to travel in many lanes.
+It includes a tech fair, making stations, coding sessions and dozens of free kits from our supporters Makey Makey and Micro:bit.</p>

     <a href="/youth-programme"><button type="button" class="read-more mt-50">EXPLORE</button></a>
 <br>